 Mother Nature has the power to please, to comfort, to calm, and to nurture one’s soul.”Anthony Williams

-As April showers give way to May flowers, and the spring weather continues to warm the air, Cape May residents and visitors are encouraged to get outside, take a deep breath of fresh ocean air, and enjoy the open spaces that make this town unique on the Jersey shore.
+As the summer weather continues to warm the air, Cape May residents and visitors are encouraged to get outside, take a deep breath of fresh ocean air, and enjoy the open spaces that make this town unique on the Jersey shore.

 Before heading out, click here to learn about the CDC’s current guidelines for visiting parks and recreational facilities.